 Through IoT devices and asset tracking software, you can ensure your assets aren’t moved without authorisation.
 In the event of theft, IoT makes recovery much easier.

 IoT asset tracking involves three key elements: tracking devices, a connectivity method, and software that enables you to manage processes remotely.

 To work effectively for asset tracking, IoT devices must tick several boxes.
 They need to be technologically sophisticated to capture useful analytics and small enough to attach securely to physical assets.
 The form of the device also depends on the use case for which it’s needed.

-IoT devices also need to track long-distances (sometimes globally) and, of course, be cost-effective enough to invest in.
+IoT devices also need to track long distances (sometimes globally) and, of course, be cost-effective enough to invest in.
 Power consumption is also an important consideration.
-With one-third of industrial asset tracking leaders and innovators needing their devices’ battery life to last more than five years.
+With one-third of industrial asset tracking leaders and innovators need their devices’ battery life to last more than five years.